 Going to school is such an important part of every child’s life.
 The education gained during all the stages of school provides stepping stones to their eventual independence.

-Ensuring that each child fulfils their personal potential takes thoughtful preparation by parents, guardians and teachers.
+Ensuring that each child fulfills their personal potential takes thoughtful preparation by parents, guardians and teachers.
 If the child has a complex heart problem a great deal of added research and planning will be needed.

 The booklet has been developed as one in a series of resources to help families positively face the challenges that single ventricle heart disease creates for children in school.